thoth-tech/ThothTech-Documentation-Website/src/content/docs/processes/thoth-tech-technology-stack.md

 used across different products, along with the skills required for those who are interested in joining a product.

-## Company Operations
+### Company Operations

-### Company Operations Tools
+#### Tools used in Company Operations

+- GitHub
-- GitHub, Trello Board
+- Trello Board

-### Company Operations Languages
+#### Languages used in Company Operations

+- Markdown
+- Typescript
-- Typescript, Tailwind CSS, Python, Astro, Markdown
+- Tailwind CSS
+- Python
+- Astro

-### Company Operations Software
+#### Software used in Company Operations

+- Microsoft Teams
-- Visual Studio Code, Microsoft Teams, Astro Starlight, Netlify.
+- Visual Studio Code
+- Astro Starlight
+- Netlify

-### Skills required to work within Company Operations product
+#### Skills required to work within Company Operations product

 - Having leadership skills will be necessary for collaboration within team and providing support to other team members.